gagoritsis/TUC-Computer-Architecture/README.md

 Project: Design a Tomasulo algorithm-based processor in VHDL

 Contents:
+1. Project Description (in Greek)
-1. Report (only in Greek at the moment)
+2. Report (only in Greek at the moment)
-2. Source files
+3. Source files
-3. Testbenches
+4. Testbenches
-4. Waveforms
+5. Waveforms

 Tools: Xilinx ISE Design Suite 14.7, Xilinx Vivado 2019.1